Arnold Laasner

 He also played ice hockey, volleyball and especially basketball, winning a silver medal for the Estonian championships in 1927.
 He played also one match for Estonia men's national basketball team.

-At the end of World War II, he fled to Germany.
+Following the Soviet re-occupation and annexation of Estonia at the end of World War II, he fled to Germany.
 Later, he moved to United Kingdom.
 He died in Gloucester in 1964.